Warning…this post about crib bumpers is going to shock you. I’m going to actually suggest you use them. *maniacal laughter*

 You knew that Mighty Moms was a different kind of parenting blog, but THIS…?
 This is just so…

 Why do I boldly state what no baby blog has stated before?
-Because crib bumpers actually help some babies sleep better…AND because living in the 21st century is AWESOME, these new designs are actually safe!
+Because bumpers actually help some babies sleep better…AND because living in the 21st century is AWESOME, these new designs are actually safe!

 What Type of Sleeper is Your Baby?